Null Stream Based Third-generation-ready Glitch Mitigation for Gravitational Wave Measurements: Introduction

-Third-generation (3G) ground-based GW detectors, such as the Einstein Telescope (ET)~\cite{Punturo:2010zz} and Cosmic Explorer (CE)~\cite{Evans:2021gyd}, are expected to be ten times more sensitive than current detectors and will have a wider frequency sensitivity band~\cite{Hild:2010id, Maggiore:2019uih, Reitze:2019iox}, resulting in higher detection rates and longer signal durations.
+Third-generation (3G) ground-based GW detectors, such as Einstein Telescope (ET)~\cite{Punturo:2010zz} and Cosmic Explorer (CE)~\cite{Evans:2021gyd}, are expected to be ten times more sensitive than current detectors and will have a wider frequency sensitivity band~\cite{Hild:2010id, Maggiore:2019uih, Reitze:2019iox}, resulting in higher detection rates and longer signal durations.
 If 3G detectors experience glitches at rates similar to current detectors (approximately one per minute during the third LIGO-Virgo observing run~\cite{LIGOScientific:2020ibl, KAGRA:2021vkt}) while continuously observing GW signals~\cite{Maggiore:2019uih, Branchesi:2023mws}, many signals will be corrupted by glitches.
 With a GW detection rate of one every five minutes~\cite{Maggiore:2019uih}, a glitch is expected within 100 ms of a GW merger approximately once per day.

 Most glitches exhibit no clear correlation with instrumental or environmental sources~\cite{VIRGO:2012oxz}, rendering their origins difficult to diagnose~\cite{Nuttall:2018xhi, Davis:2022dnd}.
 A challenging problem in reconstructing a glitch that overlaps with a GW signal is to avoid misidentifying a part of the glitch as signal, and vice versa~\cite{Chatziioannou:2021ezd, Hourihane:2022doe, Ghonge:2023ksb}.
-This problem is especially difficult when the signal model is known with finite accuracy~\cite{Buonanno:1998gg, Husa:2015iqa, Boyle:2019kee} and the glitch model remains largely unknown.
+This problem is especially difficult when the signal model is known with limited accuracy~\cite{Buonanno:1998gg, Husa:2015iqa, Boyle:2019kee, Lopez:2024xby} and the glitch model remains largely unknown.
 The issue is expected to aggravate for 3G detectors, as GW modeling will become more complex due to the presence of long, loud, and overlapping signals~\cite{Samajdar:2021egv, Pizzati:2021apa, Antonelli:2021vwg, Janquart:2022fzz, Relton:2021cax}.
-Additionally, when waveform models are not mature enough, such as those for signals from eccentric binaries~\cite{Hinder:2017sxy, Islam:2021mha, Nagar:2021gss}, possible deviations from general relativity~\cite{LIGOScientific:2021sio, Gupta:2024gun}, or signals from core-collapse supernovae~\cite{LIGOScientific:2019ryq, LopezPortilla:2020odz, Szczepanczyk:2023ihe}, further complications are added.
-The problem is intensified as detectors gather more data and may encounter new types of glitches.
+Further complexiteis are added when the signal is challenging to model, e.g. GWs from core-collapse supernovae~\cite{LIGOScientific:2019ryq, LopezPortilla:2020odz, Szczepanczyk:2023ihe}, the post-merger phase of a binary neutron star signal~\cite{Dietrich:2020eud}, or GWs carrying imprints of microlensing, environmental effects, orbital eccentricity, or deviation from general relativity~\cite{Roy:2024rhe, Leong:2023nuk, Wright:2021cbn, Gupte:2024jfe}.
+The problem may worsen if we encounter new types of glitches as we collect more data.